sensu/sensu-remediation-handler/README.md

 ### Annotations

-Although environment variables provide connection details for the Sensu API, you'll use the `io.sensu.remediation.config.actions` check annotation provide the configuration that defines remediation activities.
+Although environment variables provide connection details for the Sensu API, you'll use the `io.sensu.remediation.config.actions` check annotation to provide the configuration that defines remediation activities.

 #### Annotation Specification